ElektraInitiative/libelektra/doc/tutorials/compilation-variants.md

 compiled included the `#ifdef` the other (base variant called myplugin) without.

-Currently compilation variants is used in
+Currently compilation variants are used in
 [the resolver plugin](http://libelektra.org/tree/master/src/plugins/resolver/resolver.c).